seepel/seandandchiara/_includes/registry_en.md

-Please, not gifts!
+Please, no gifts!

 The greatest present for us is to be able to spend a day with you and share this important moment with our friends and family.
 We do not have a wedding registry, as we already have all that we need and we don't want to fill our lives with more "stuff".

 If you want to make a contribution, we would really appreciate it if you made a donation to this no-profit organization [I Sogni dei Bambini Onlus](http://www.isognideibambini.it/).